Spiced Mocha – whether you drink it hot or iced is all the rage right now. If you like things with a bit of a kick, you are going to LOVE this recipe!

 You need to start with your spices — sugar, cocoa, cinnamon, Ancho Chile Power OR Mexican Chile Powder, and just a smidgen of cayenne.

-While shopping for Ancho chile powder, we could not find it at Walmart, so we googled a substitute and they said Mexican chili powder works wonderful for this recipe.
+While shopping for Ancho chile powder, we could not find it at Walmart, so we googled a substitute and they said Mexican chili powder works wonderfully for this recipe.
 It has a low tone smoky flavor adding depth to the spice mixture.

-Then, you simply mix it all up together and store in an airtight container.
+Then, you simply mix it all up together and store it in an airtight container.
 I just use mason jars.
 They are perfect for storing coffee spices.

 If you want to make a whole pot like this, just use 2-3 scoops.
 It would be plenty of spice for a whole pot of coffee.

 My daughter has an iced coffee system, so she brews hers right into the holder so it cools down her coffee.
-If you want your coffee hot, all you have to do is just place your cup right into the Ninja and it make a hot cup of coffee.
+If you want your coffee hot, all you have to do is just place your cup right into the Ninja and it makes a hot cup of coffee.